-- 12.3.1 When surfacing and lining steel ties: - a) Track tie cribs and shoulders must be full to ensure sufficient ballast is available; - b) Inspection holes, located on either side of the rail seats, must be inspected to ensure the tie pods are full and the ballast section is flush with underside of steel tie; - c) Tamping tools must be raised to compensate for the depth of steel ties vs. wood ties.
+- 12.3.1 When surfacing and lining steel ties: - a) Track tie cribs and shoulders must be full to ensure sufficient ballast is available; - Inspection holes, located on either side of the rail seats, must be inspected to ensure the tie pods are full and the ballast section is flush with underside of steel tie; - Tamping tools must be raised to compensate for the depth of steel ties vs. wood ties.
 The depth of steel ties is up to 2-1/2 in (64 mm) different than wood ties.
 Maximum depth of tamping tools below bottom of steel tie is 3/4 in (19 mm).
-See Figure 12-1below; - d) It must include four (4) tamping cycles for the 16 in (406 mm) on either side of the rail and three (3) tamping cycles for the center of the steel tie to ensure proper compaction; - e) Ballast regulator plows must be adjusted to ensure no impact on elastic fasteners; - f) When steel ties are interspersed with wood ties, two full surfacing passes must be made.
+See Figure 12-1below; - d)c) Steel Ties must be centre tamped with the tampers traversing work heads - d) The tamping cycle shall consist of at least two insertions at the rail seats and one in the centre of the tie to ensure proper compaction!t must include four (4) tamping cycles for the 16 in (406 mm) on either side of the rail and three (3) tamping cycles for the center of the steel tie to ensure proper compaction; - e) Ballast regulator plows must be adjusted to ensure no impact on elastic fasteners; - when steel ties are interspersed with wood ties, two full surfacing passes must be made.
 With the first pass, surface the entire track in accordance with Track Standards Section 12.1.
 For the second pass, adjust the tamping tool depth and only tamp the steel ties, without lifting the track.
-Always tamp the steel ties last; - g) Fastening system must be inspected upon completion of surfacing and lining before track is returned to service; and - h) Refer to the steel tie manufacturer's instructions for tamping tool settings and further details.
+Always tamp the steel ties last; - fig) Fastening system must be inspected upon completion of surfacing and lining before track is returned to service; and - g)h) Refer to the steel tie manufacturer's instructions for tamping tool settings and further details.